bryansum/bsumm.net/_posts/2016-10-02-dependencies.md

 title: Dependencies
 ---

-Brent Simmons spoke about this.
 As a sole contributor to a project, you need to be able to rely on your abstractions.
 Often the key abstractions in an app come from third parties.
 This may present a knowledge problem, because you likely don’t understand how that abstraction really works, which means when it breaks, you’re on the hook to investigate and hopefully come up with a fix.

 I’ve shifted over the years on my feelings towards adopting dependencies.
 Dependencies can be good or bad.
 It's difficult to know when one is worth adopting.